Li Kenong

 Li Kenong (李克农; 1899–1962) was a Chinese general and politician, one of the creators of the security and intelligence apparatus of both the Chinese Communist Party (CCP) and the People's Liberation Army.
 Notably, he served as Director of the Central Investigation Department, Deputy Chief of the PLA General Staff Department and Deputy Minister of Foreign Affairs and was awarded the rank of General in 1955.

 Early life

-Born in Chaohu, Anhui, in 1899 during the Qing dynasty, Li was also known as Li Zetian and Li Leizhong.
-He became the deputy editor of the Anqing Guomin Shibao (National People's Daily) in 1926, entering the CCP in 1927.
+Born in Wuhu, Anhui, in 1899 during the Qing dynasty, Li was also known by seven names, such as Li Zetian and Li Manzi, Li Jiaxuan, Li Xiagong, etc. He became the deputy editor of the Anqing Guomin Shibao (National People's Daily) in 1926, entering the CCP in 1927.
 In this same period Li became a local propaganda leader for the Chinese Nationalist Party (KMT) in the same locality, and performed local coordination for the Northern Expedition.
 After the CCP's break with the KMT in April 1927, Li travelled to Shanghai in 1928 to do newspaper work for the communists on the Tieshenche Bao and the Laobaixing Bao newspapers.